Simulating the secondary electron avalanche of MCP by Geant4: Simulation of MCP

-Using the device shown in Figure~\ref{fig:gain_sketch}, the MCP gains at various applied voltages are measured for comparison with simulation results.
-As illustrated in Figure~\ref{fig:gain_sketch}, a Tantalum filament, the MCP to be measured and an anode are placed sequentially inside a vacuum device.
-A voltage of $U_0$ is applied in the MCP.
-When the system is working, a current $I_{s}$ flows through the tantalum filament and some of the electrons emitted from the filament will enter the input pore of MCP, of which the input current $I_{in}$ will be measured by the galvanometer $G_{I}$.
-After the avalanche amplification in the MCP channel, the output current $I_{out}$ is measured by the anode and the MCP gain at the applied voltage is then calculated by Equation~\ref{equ:gain_formula}.
+Using the device shown in Fig.~\ref{fig:gain_sketch}, the MCP gains at various applied voltages are measured for the comparison with simulation results.
+As illustrated in Fig.~\ref{fig:gain_sketch}, a Tantalum filament, the MCP to be measured and an anode are placed sequentially inside a vacuum device.
+A voltage of $U_0$ is applied to the MCP.
+When the system is working, a current $I_{s}$ flows through the tantalum filament and some of the electrons emitted from the filament will enter the input pore of the MCP, of which the input current $I_{in}$ will be measured by the galvanometer $G_{I}$.
+After the avalanche amplification in the MCP channel, the output current $I_{out}$ is measured by the anode and the MCP gain at the applied voltage is then calculated by Eq.~(\ref{equ:gain_formula}).

-As mentioned above, it is really challenging to directly measure the secondary electron emission spectrum of the lead glass, while there are quantities of the spectrum measurements for other materials.
-Therefore, the initial energy spectrum is obtained by adjusting those of other materials and then used in the original simulation, which will in turn be used in adjusting the energy spectrum by comparing the simulation results with experimental measurements.
-After multiple iterations, the simulated gain curve will converge towards the experimental measurement.
+As mentioned above, it is really challenging to directly measure the energy spectra of the secondary electrons of the lead glass, while there are quantities of measured spectra for other materials.
+Therefore, the initial energy spectrum is obtained by adjusting those of other materials and then used in the original simulation, which will be used to adjust the energy spectrum by comparing the simulation results with experimental measurements.
+After multiple iterations, the simulated gain curve will converge towards the experimental measurements.
 Consequently, the energy spectrum will closely approximate the actual case and finally be utilized in our practical simulation.